Level 6, 20 Credits

 - self-directed study

 You will also take part in sessions designed to help you make the connection between the academic content of the course and its practical application.

 This Dementia Care course runs for 14 weeks, attendance is required throughout the module.
-Some learning material will be available through the Blackboard virtual learning environment.
+Some learning material will be available through the Canvas virtual learning environment.

 Directed, individual and group learning activities will reflect on the care of people living with dementia, particularly around living well with dementia.